 The first overall pick in 1987, Pierre Turgeon certainly lived up to the expectations set for him before he reached the NHL.
 He carried on the proud “French Connection” history of the Buffalo Sabres, before joining the New York Islanders and later the Montreal Canadiens.
 But it was a 1996 trade (widely considered one of the worst in Canadiens history) that brought him to the Blues, the team with which he would play the most games in his career.

 In St. Louis, Turgeon would play 327 games and record 355 points.
-He moved onto the Dallas Stars to finish his career, just a few years after the franchise won the Stanley Cup.
+He moved on to the Dallas Stars to finish his career, just a few years after the franchise won the Stanley Cup.
 All told, the former first-overall pick played 1,294 games and scored 1,327 points, 515 of them goals.
-He is one of just 36 players to surpass 1,300 points, and one of the 46 players in the elite 500 goal club that Sidney Crosby just joined.
+He is one of just 36 players to surpass 1,300 points and one of the 46 players in the elite 500-goal club that Steven Stamkos just joined.
 He won the Lady Byng Trophy in 1992-93 and was constantly a contender for the sportsmanship honor throughout his career.
 But other individual trophies and the Stanley Cup eluded him.

 Turgeon is one of many players whose notoriety suffered by playing alongside Wayne Gretzky and Mario Lemieux.
 And the lack of team or individual achievement is a telling reminder that he wasn’t the best player of his generation.
 But he was a phenomenal player.
 With 1.026 points per game, he sits just inside the top 50 most prolific scorers in history.
 To put up that many points and goals over that long a career should be enough to earn serious Hall of Fame consideration.
 But the dearth of silverware and the journeyman career with many different teams may continue to keep him out of Toronto.